adamfk/eoc-2026/README.md

 You can find more [flags here](https://google.github.io/googletest/advanced.html).
 Note that passing flag `--gtest_shuffle` is equivalent to setting environment flag `GTEST_SHUFFLE=1`.

+# Going Further
+The [mock branch](https://github.com/adamfk/eoc-2026/tree/mock) shows how you can utilize FakeHal and MockHal.
+See [differences here](https://github.com/adamfk/eoc-2026/compare/main...mock).

+Even though I generally prefer fakes over mocks, it is definitely worth knowing how to use mocks.

 # Why Improve Error Messages?
 It's all about scale.
 Small problem for small designs.
 Big problem for big designs.